Key Takeaways (expand)

 And, a 2022 meta-analysis that included data from 20 longitudinal studies found that high dietary diversity reduced all-cause mortality risk by 22% compared to low dietary diversity, as well as reducing cardiovascular disease mortality by 17% and cancer mortality by 10%.
 Interestingly, this meta-analysis also showed that total dietary diversity was more important than any particular subgroup of food; vegetable diversity only accounted for a 5% reduced risk of all-cause mortality.

-Overall, studies show that more diverse diets are higher quality and more nutrient-dense diets.
-People are more likely to eat more vegetables and fruit, if they eat a wide variety of them.
+Furthermore, this dietary diversity was associated with improved long-term adherence to healthy eating patterns, reducing the likelihood of deficiencies and promoting better overall health outcomes.
 In fact, Dietary Diversity Scores can be used as a proxy for nutrition, with low scores equating to malnourishment and high scores equating to healthy diets.
-Essentially, a diversity of different foods equates to a diversity of nutrients, increasing the likelihood of nutrient sufficiency, i.e., Nutrivore!
+Essentially, a diversity of different foods equates to a diversity of nutrients, increasing the likelihood of getting all of the nutrients we need from our diets, i.e., Nutrivore!

 Everything You Need to Jump into Nutrivore TODAY!